 - Mow your lawn higher than you’re used to.
 It is recommended that you leave your lawn 2 – 3 inches higher to crowd out crabgrass and prevent it from growing.

-- Aerate your lawn at least once a year.
+- Aerate and dethatch your lawn at least once a year.
 This is especially good for turfs with clay soil in them.
 Lawn aeration will help improve oxygen circulation and promote a healthier, thicker lawn.

 - Fertilize your lawn enough especially if it is Bermuda grass.
 However, you want to use a time-release nitrogen fertilizer in order to control weed growth.

 - Reseed or overseed in the fall to prevent crabgrass.
 But why in the fall?
 Fall is a season of warm days and cool nights.
-This will promote healthy growth of lawn grass especially when there’s dew in the morning.
+This will promote the healthy growth of lawn grass especially when there’s dew in the morning.